FinancialAdviser1/flight_offers_search_amadeus/README.md

 *Note: The documentation should be placed in a separate markdown file or as a header in the script file.
 It should be updated as changes are made to the script to ensure consistency and relevance.*

----

-Adding these sections gives a clearer understanding of the script's purpose, its connection to the API, and how it processes the data retrieved from the API.